-- 1) Variable conditions in the marine environment; - 2) Change in the status of resources; - 3) New information provided by monitoring of the project; - 4) Data and information provided by research and from other sources; - 5) New technologies that would provide for greater protection of ocean resources; - 6) Ocean fisheries, or other ocean uses to be protected from adverse effects and operational conflicts; and - 7) Unanticipated cumulative effects.
+- 4.)
+Data and information provided by research and from other sources; - 5.)
+New technologies that would provide for greater protection of ocean resources; - 6.)
+Ocean fisheries, or other ocean uses to be protected from adverse effects and operational conflicts; and - 7.)
+Unanticipated cumulative effects.